Break Through Walls: Master Arduino 433MHz RF Communication (Long Range)

 The Engineer’s Glossary (Day 28)

-• Antenna: A conductor tuned to resonate at a specific frequency.
+• Antenna: Conductor tuned to specific resonance.

-• Noise Floor: The background radiation level of the environment.
+• Noise Floor: Background radiation level.

 Conclusion